vmchale/jacinda/docs/guide.md

 {#`0>110}{`0}
 ```

-This defines a stream of lines that are more than 110 bytes.
+This defines a stream of lines that are more than 110 bytes (`#` is 'tally', it
+returns the length of a string).

 There is also a syntax that defines a stream on *all* lines,